RTÉ Radio 1 Folk Awards: History

+Using the universal symbol of guitar playing, ‘the plectrum’, the shape itself has nostalgic connotations evocative of an abstract heart, metaphorically offering support and recognition to Irish folk musicians.
+Symbolically, the intersecting lines of the overlapping plectrum forms share a common point and remind us that folk music is a global connector.
+Applying these strong emotional and aesthetic connections to the formal principles in design of rhythm, the sculptural awards are imbued with exuberant qualities which invoke movement and music, celebrating our folk heritage.
+Materials used: Plexiglass, Recycled Ocean waste plastic & 3mm Stainless steel.
+Size: 340mm (H) x 140mm (W).

 The inaugural awards ceremony was hosted in front of a live audience at a packed-out Vicar Street.
 The visual theme for the awards ceremony was Harvest, inspired by folk heritage, nostalgia and an autumnal palette.
 The ceremony included performances by artists such as Andy Irvine, Lankum and Saint Sister.
 In addition to the Vicar Street event, RTÉ Radio 1 produced a five-part feature series on folk music with the support of the Broadcasting Authority of Ireland, which were broadcast in the run up to the awards night.

 The Folk Awards has been hosted every year by RTÉ presenters John Creedon and Ruth Smith, and is broadcast live on RTÉ Radio 1 or can be streamed on the RTÉ Radio Player.
 While the awards ceremony is not broadcast live on television, the entire show is filmed and the highlights can be streamed on YouTube or RTÉ Player.
 In 2019, highlights from the awards ceremony were televised for the first time, broadcast at a later date on RTÉ One.

 In 2020, the prizes were announced at a special live event from RTÉ Radio studios, Dublin due to the COVID-19 pandemic and included a special video message from President of Ireland, Michael D. Higgins.

+In November 2021 The Folk Awards returned to being held in front of a live audience in Vicar Street, Dublin.
+In 2023 The Folk Awards moved from being held in November to the following February.

 Selection

 The nominees shortlist is announced annually in September and is selected by a judging panel of 40 people, among them musicians, promoters, broadcasters, journalists, bloggers and venue owners.
-The Best Folk Album award is chosen by RTÉ Radio 1 listeners through The John Creedon Show and Simply Folk with Ruth Smith.
+The Best Folk Album award was previously chosen by RTÉ Radio 1 listeners through The John Creedon Show and Simply Folk with Ruth Smith.